emberauclair/Aurelie2/docs/notes/distractions.md

 I stare at the whiteboard: its not quite straight, my foot begins to shake.
-I stare at the whiteboard: its not quite white, my heart races at the sight.
+I stare at the whiteboard: its not quite white, my heart races at the sight. x
 This whiteboard has a history, millions of lines drawn and erased. millions of colors interlaced.